tag

 First principles and philosophy: mental models, worldview, frameworks for understanding

-The Hitchhiker's Guide to Vulnerability Disclosure in 2026
+The Hitchhiker's Guide to Bug Bounty and Vulnerability Disclosure in 2026

 Post-Mythos vulnerability disclosure: a 2026 field guide for vendors and researchers on AI-era bug bounties, slop triage, and rebuilding ecosystem norms.